 The downside however is that steam is, obviously, very hot.
 The excess heat can cause the coffee to have a “burnt” flavor.

 Now, not everyone dislikes burnt-tasting coffee.
 I used to work with someone who wanted their coffee “lava hot”.
-However, for those that enjoy an espresso, it can be a bit acrid.
+However, for those who enjoy an espresso, it can be a bit acrid.
 And you certainly won’t get the rich nuance from your beans that you would at a lower temperature.

 Having said that, the Capresso 303.01 does have a milk frothing wand which is not standard at the budget end of the spectrum.